coralblocks/CoralME/README.md

 ## What is it?
 CoralME is an order book data-structure that matches orders based on price-time priority.
 It maintains limit orders resting on an order book until they are either canceled or filled.

+## What people usually mean by the term _Matching Engine_?
+Usually when people talk about a _Matching Engine_, what they are really referring to is the full solution for an electronic exchange.
+That would include gateways, drop copies, market data, balances, reports, monitors, margins, compliance, fees, etc. Plus the _message middleware_ to tie all these pieces together.
+In that context, **the matching engine is really just one of the many parts of an electronic exchange**.
+It is the part that maintains orders inside order books and match them accordingly, when liquidity takers meet liquidity providers (i.e. market makers).

+For a detailed discussion of how a **first-class electronic exchange** can be built from the groud up using the sequencer architecture, please refer to [this article](https://www.coralblocks.com/index.php/building-a-first-class-exchange-architecture-with-coralsequencer/).

 ## Quick Start
 Refer to [Example.java](https://github.com/coralblocks/CoralME/blob/main/src/main/java/com/coralblocks/coralme/example/Example.java) for a bunch of order matching use-cases.